Transnational cinema

 Transnational cinema is a developing concept within film studies that encompasses a range of theories relating to the effects of globalization upon the cultural and economic aspects of film.
 It incorporates the debates and influences of postnationalism, postcolonialism, consumerism and Third cinema, amongst many other topics.

+As the flow of transnational cinematic collaboration and stylistic influence across national borders complicates the idea of a purely national understanding of cinema, some scholars such as Andrew Higson argue that a nation-based framework of cinema analysis would "obscure the degree of cultural diversity, exchange, and interpenetration that marks so much cinematic activity," necessitating a framework that accounts for transnational hybridity.